rigdenlab/ABCFold/README.md

 - `<output_dir>`: Path to the output directory.
 - `-a`, `-b`, `-c` (`--alphafold3`, `--boltz1`,`--chai1`): Flags to run Alphafold3, Boltz-1 and Chai-1 respectively.
 If none of these flags are provided, Alphafold3 will be run by default.
 - `--mmseqs2`: [optional] Flag to use MMseqs2 MSAs and templates (if specified).
+- `--mmseqs_database`: [optional] The path to the database used by a local copy of MMSeqs2, provided mmseqs is installed, the inclusion of this flag allows MMseqs2 to be run locally.
 - `--override`: [optional] Flag to override the existing output directory.
 - `--save_input`: [optional] Flag to save the input JSON file in the output directory.